Team Bartowski | Buy More | The CIA and Other Spies | FULCRUM | The Ring | Volkoff Industries | Everyone Else

 - Benevolent Boss: The Burbank Buy More has 3-hour lunches.
 The only reason the store has accumulated as many freaks at it has is because of his benevolence.

-- Berserk Button: You do NOT mess with this man's Buy More.
+- You do NOT mess with this man's Buy More.
 See Badass Normal for the consequences.

 - I Banged Your Mom: When he first started dating Morgan's mom, Morgan was not thrilled.
-Now he and Morgan are quite close.
+Eventually Morgan came to terms with it and they became quite close.

 - Jerk with a Heart of Gold: He's a bit of an ass who only thinks about himself and the store, but he always looks out for his employees.
 Except for Jeff and Lester.